 for index in systemIndex:

 print index + " might be a system index and will not be re-created.
-Handle it separately if needed."Step 3: Configure the reindex whitelist
+Handle it separately if needed."Step 3: Configure the remote reindex whitelist

 Log on to the Alibaba Cloud Elasticsearch console.

-Navigate to the desired cluster.
+Navigate to the target cluster.

 In the top navigation bar, select the resource group to which the cluster belongs and the region where the cluster resides.